GET YOUR FREE RENTAL PRICE ANALYSIS

 Key Takeaways

-• Military Status Is a Protected Class in Virginia: Unlike federal law, Virginia includes military status as a protected class.
-Landlords must treat active service members, veterans, and their families equally in all aspects of renting, from advertising to lease terms.
+• Military Status Is a Protected Class in Virginia: Unlike the federal Fair Housing Act, Virginia includes military status as a protected class.
+Property owners must treat active service members, veterans, and their families equally in all aspects of renting, from advertising to lease terms.

-• Discrimination Can Be Subtle — and Costly: Practices like tailored advertising (“ideal for young professionals”) or inconsistent screening can unintentionally violate fair housing laws.
-Landlords must use uniform policies and inclusive language to avoid legal risks.
+• Discrimination Can Be Subtle and Costly: Practices like tailored advertising (“ideal for young professionals”) or inconsistent screening can unintentionally violate fair housing laws.
+The property owner must use uniform policies and inclusive language to avoid legal risks.

-• Reasonable Accommodations Are a Legal Requirement: Landlords must accommodate residents with disabilities, such as allowing service animals or approving structural changes—unless doing so creates an undue burden.
+• Reasonable Accommodations Are a Legal Requirement: Property owners must accommodate residents with disabilities, such as allowing service animals or approving structural changes—unless doing so creates an undue burden.
 Prompt, fair responses help maintain compliance and community trust.

 Fair Housing Act in Virginia: An Overview

-Even a simple misstep in screening or advertising could lead to costly legal issues.
+Even a simple misstep in screening or advertising could lead to costly fair housing legal issues.
 That’s why being informed isn’t just smart, it’s necessary.

 Whether you're new to managing properties or expanding your portfolio, knowing your rights and responsibilities under this act helps protect your assets and ensures you’re treating all prospective residents fairly.